For the last part of our series on the direction of light in photography we’re taking a look at front light. More specifically:

 Just because we’re lighting from the front doesn’t mean the image has to be dull or without form.

-In portraiture the shadows fall under the subject’s nose and chin.
+The shadows fall under the subject’s nose and chin.
 This light pattern is known as butterfly lighting, often called beauty lighting.
 Check out the cover of almost any fashion magazine to see it in action.

 Butterfly lighting is a win win situation – the light coming from the front is kind on lines, but because we have some shadow, it adds definition to the face.